navigation

 Examples, advantages and use of the pull strategy

-Often times, the belief that a customer will type your company name into a search engine and make a purchase immediately is utopian.
-According to the touchpoint theory, na client's decision-making process consists of repeated contact with the brand in different circumstances.
+Often the belief that a customer will type the name of your company into a search engine and immediately make a purchase is utopian.
+According to touchpoint theory, on client's decision-making process consists of repeated contact with the brand in different circumstances.
 It is only when you have built trust for a long time that you can count on the fact that at the moment of the trial, the client will actually recall your company from memory.
 For that to happen, you must first reach it with:

 Customers today are extremely sensitive to falsehood.
 The web is full of veiled advertisements and unverified information.
 Notice that the message of big brands is getting subtler.
 Sometimes there is no call to buy at all, and sometimes the pros and cons of various solutions are presented completely objectively.
 It happens that a brand cooperates with an influencer or an expert who does not "sugar", but honestly describes a given solution.
 This is because the pull strategy today requires a lot of finesse.